Common Peroneal Nerve Compression (Foot Drop) Specialist

 Plastic Surgeon & Reconstructive Surgeon located in Houston, TX

 Your peroneal nerve is a sensory and motor nerve that branches off your sciatic nerve in your leg and to your feet.
 Common peroneal nerve compression affects the normal function of this nerve, which may result in foot drop.
 If symptoms of common peroneal nerve compression fail to improve quickly, surgical intervention is recommended.
-Anthony Echo, MD, with offices in Houston Methodist Hospital and the Willowbrook neighborhood of Houston, Texas, is a fellowship-trained peripheral nerve surgeon who specializes in the surgical treatment of common peroneal nerve compression.
-Call the office or book an appointment online today.
+Anthony Echo, MD, with an office in Houston Methodist Hospital at the Texas Medical Center in Houston, Texas, is a fellowship-trained plastic surgery and peripheral nerve surgeon who specializes in the surgical treatment of common peroneal nerve compression.
+Call the office to book an appointment today.

 Common Peroneal Nerve Compression (Foot Drop) Q&A